TABLE OF CONTENTS

 This information can be found in the left hand menu of your Google Ads dashboard, under ‘Insights and reports – Search terms’.

-This is another valuable source of keyword data used by people that actually visit your website.
+This is another valuable source of keyword data obtained by people that actually visit your website.

 Internal website search terms